 Household water filters are nothing new, but the recent technological developments have improved the filtration processes, reduced overhead & maintenance costs, simplified the installation process, and improved sustainability.
 The choice of water filter will impact the quality of water you’re getting.

 As outlined earlier in this blog, bottled water and tap water have their own set of disadvantages when it comes to providing safe drinking water.
 Bottled water not only is too expensive but also deteriorates the environment.
-On the other hand, tap water could possibly be contaminated with lead due to aging infrastructure.
+On the other hand, tap water could possibly be contaminated with lead due to ageing infrastructure.

 Filtered water comes up with multiple benefits.
 Water filters remove all contaminants from the water including odours from chlorine, microbial contamination from bacteria, other impurities like sand, pesticides, and harmful chemicals.